 Pressure Inverted Echo Sounder

-The user can retrieve two-way travel-time in seconds and pressure in kilo Pascals via an embedded acoustic modem.
+An embedded acoustic modem allows you to retrieve two-way travel-time in seconds and pressure in kilo Pascals.
 Alternatively the PIES unit can be retrieved to the surface.
-The SD Card Extractor software gives the user access to the raw data gathered by the instrument.
-Accurate conversion from pressure to depth can be achieved by allowing the user to include local barometric pressure, sea water density and gravity with the PIES data.
-The PIES unit is user configurable to capture at a programmable ping rate ranging from one minute to many minutes or even hours.
-The choice of ping rate enables the user to balance the conflicting demands of battery life with the need to average out effects from the instantaneous sea state at the time of acoustic measurement.
+The SD Card Extractor software gives you access to the raw data gathered by the instrument.
+Accurate conversion from pressure to depth can be achieved by allowing you to include local barometric pressure, sea water density and gravity with the PIES data.
+The PIES unit is configurable to capture at a programmable ping rate ranging from one minute to many minutes or even hours.
+The choice of ping rate enables you to balance the conflicting demands of battery life with the need to average out effects from the instantaneous sea state at the time of acoustic measurement.

 Logged data is typically retrieved once the survey is completed and PIES unit recovered.
 The PIES data is retrieved using the SD Card Extractor software and the raw measurements are post processed with geophysical data.
-The set-up for the SD Card Extractor is partially automatic and guides the user through the process.
-It can detect the current baud rate and minimise the time spent completing the extraction process.
+The set-up for the SD Card Extractor is partially automatic and can detect the current baud rate, minimising the time spent completing the extraction process.